ViscousTests/website/content/docs/experience_reviews/experiences.md

 ## Apex Legends - 2019-2020

 Awesome game that I've enjoyed more the more I've played it.
 Much better to play when in voice chat with teammates.
+Highly recommend using a mic actively (not just saying "hi" when you first join, but really making callouts and strategy calls) when playing alone.
+Doing this will attract other similar players, which you can then friend and play with later.

 ### Tips to be better